SquadcastHub/squadcasthub.github.io/pages/mydoc/create_and_manage_on-call_schedules_and_rotations.md

 **Q:** Can I send on-call reminder notifications?

-**A:** All members in an on-call shift will be notified via email 1 hour before the start of their shift.
-If the created override shift has less than an hour to begin, email notification will go out immediately after the override creation.
+**A:** Yes, users can choose to receive on-call reminder notifications ahead of their shifts.
+They can set this up according to their preference as mentioned [here](https://support.squadcast.com/docs/oncall-reminder-rules).
+If a created override shift has less than the time specified to begin, the notification will go out immediately after the override creation.

 **Q:** Why cannot Stakeholders be added in the on-call Schedules?